History of Ford Motor Company: Fordlândia

 In 1928, Henry Ford negotiated a deal with the government of Brazil for a plot of land in the Amazon Rainforest.
 There, Ford attempted to cultivate rubber for use in the company's automobiles.
-After considerable labor unrest, social experimentation, and a failure to produce rubber, and after the invention of synthetic rubber, the settlement was sold in 1945 and abandoned.
+After considerable labor unrest, social experimentation, failure to produce rubber, and the invention of synthetic rubber, the settlement was sold in 1945 and abandoned.

 The Great Depression

-During the Great Depression, Ford in common with other manufacturers, responded to the collapse in motor sales by reducing the scale of their operations and laying off workers.
+During the Great Depression in the United States, Ford in common with other manufacturers, responded to the collapse in motor sales by reducing the scale of their operations and laying off workers.
 By 1932, the unemployment rate in Detroit had risen to 30% with thousands of families facing real hardship.
 Although Ford did assist a small number of distressed families with loans and parcels of land to work, the majority of the thousands of unskilled workers who were laid off were left to cope on their own.
 However, Henry Ford angered many by making public statements that the unemployed should do more to find work for themselves.

 This led to Detroit's Unemployed Council organizing the Ford Hunger March.
 On March 7, 1932, some 3,000–5,000 unemployed workers assembled in West Detroit to march on Ford's River Rouge plant to deliver a petition demanding more support.
 As the march moved up Miller Road and approached Gate 3 the protest turned ugly.
 The police fired tear gas into the crowd and fire trucks were used to soak the protesters with icy water.
 When the protesters responded by throwing rocks, the violence escalated rapidly and culminated in the police and plant security guards firing live rounds through the gates of the plant at the unarmed protesters.
 Four men were killed outright and a fifth died later in the hospital.
 Up to 60 more were seriously injured.